blazium-engine/blazium-docs/tutorials/math/matrices_and_transforms.rst

 :ref:`class_Vector2`, but the way things work in 3D is very similar.

 .. note:: As mentioned in the previous tutorial, it is important to
-          remember that in Godot, the Y axis points *down* in 2D.
+          remember that in Blazium, the Y axis points *down* in 2D.
           This is the opposite of how most schools teach linear algebra, with the Y axis pointing up.